 It’s important to recognize, however, that these negative reviews aren’t indicative of the average CatGenie experience.
 On Amazon, this automatic litter box has 1,123 reviews and a 3.8 out of 5 star rating.
 Over half of those reviewers gave 5-star ratings.
 A lot of people love the Genie, describing it as a hassle-free litter box that works like a household appliance.

-The CatGenie currently costs around $289.00 on Amazon.
+At the time of this review the CatGenie currently costs around $289.00 on Amazon.

 What We Liked: